tingyiwu1/cs611_legendsofvalor/design.md

 - `InnerInput.java` provides additional methods for screens that need nested input handling, such as switching between submenus or managing complex interactions.

 #### Key Screens

+Each of these Screens wraps another piece of inner game logic and renders the state of the game based off of that object.

 1. **IntroScreen**